bigskysoftware/_hyperscript/www/docs.md

   log x's name                        -- access the name property using a possessive
   ~~~

-Note that there are two special cases for the possessive expression, the symbols `my` and `its`, both of which
+There are two special cases for the possessive expression, the symbols `my` and `its`, both of which
-can be used without the `'s` for possessive expressions (as with standard english)
+can be used without the `'s` for possessive expressions:

   ~~~ hyperscript
   get the first <div/> then          -- get the first div in the DOM, setting the `results` variable